ADA Accommodation Policy

-- Contacting, in writing, Human Resources to begin the process of accommodation by identifying as a qualified individual with a disability and requesting an accommodation.
+- Contacting, in writing, Office of People & Culture to begin the process of accommodation by identifying as a qualified individual with a disability and requesting an accommodation.

 - Complete the JU Request for Accommodation Form (“Form”), describing your medical condition, the nature of the accommodation sought, and how the accommodation will enable you to perform the essential functions of your position.

 - Attach documentation from your physician related to your medical condition.
 This information will remain confidential and should be current.

 - Submit the Form to Office of People & Culture and your supervisor.

 - Cooperate with JU’s good faith efforts to engage in an interactive process to accommodate your medical condition.

 Supervisors and department chairs are asked to discuss the basis of the employee’s request in an individualized and interactive process with the employee and Office of People & Culture.
 JU will respond promptly and effectively to accommodation requests.
 JU may request additional medical documentation if necessary, to identify a reasonable accommodation.

 In determining whether to satisfy the request for accommodation, Office of People & Culture, in conjunction with the individual’s supervisor or department chair, will make an individualized assessment to:

 - Identify the essential functions or core work-related duties of the individual’s position;

 - Consider the work-related duties of current or prior faculty and staff in that same job or position;